 (Praying Mantis Egg Case) “Nature study has a purpose that is deeper than some of us may realize.
 I encourage you to take advantage of nature study and use it as a tool to teach children to behold the face of their Creator. “~~HUFI What do the children do?
 The children are to be “let alone, left to themselves a great deal to take in

 “Happiness is a quiet, perpetual rejoicing in small events.” ~ author unknown We’re putting the pause button on summer.
 One of the ways we are hanging on to summer is to savor nature.
 Gathering flowers from the yard and making arrangements.
 I’ve been using my phone camera to capture blooms when we venture outside into the green of summer… Growing things in our yard.
 1.

-This tutorial is hosted by me and the children.
+This robin pastels tutorial is hosted by me and the children.
 A direct result of the confidence we’ve built in following Nana’s instructions.
 See, we pulled out the chalk pastels during a nature study as we often do.
-And we sketched robins to compliment our studies.
+And we sketched robins to complement our studies.
 Here is what we did.
 We watched robins in the backyard.
 Then we opened our favorite bird field guide.
-We turned